mfem/mfem/config/githooks/README.md

 the `.git/hooks` directory.
 Individual hooks can be enabled by manually creating symlinks.

-(You may also copy the script directly and customize it further, but this way you may miss additional updates in the future.)
+(You may also copy the scripts directly and customize them further, but this way you may miss additional updates in the future.)

 ### Failures